-The TAGSG is accountable to the Task Force and the wider guru community.
+The Thought And Action Group Steering Group is accountable to the Board and the wider EFS community.

-The TAGSG will be chaired by an individual elected from within the Thought and Action Steering group membership.
+The Group will be chaired by an individual elected from within the Thought and Action Steering group membership.

-Membership of the Group will consist of not more than twelve (12) members (of whom up to three (3) may be co-opted for their specialist knowledge or contribution).
+Membership of the Group will consist of not more than eighteen (18) members (of whom up to three (3) may be co-opted for their specialist knowledge or contribution).

-The Group will be composed of a mixture of academics, researchers, consultants, service providers, membership organisations and professional bodies, all with extensive experience in the theory and practice of employee engagement.
-The aim will be to achieve broad participation reflecting the diversity of the wider guru group, and across sectors and geographies.
+The Group will be composed of a mixture of academics, researchers, employers, consultants, service providers, membership organisations and professional bodies from across all sectors, all with extensive experience in the theory and practice of employee engagement.
+The aim will be to achieve broad participation reflecting the diversity of the wider organisation and across sectors and geographies.

 Alternates and deputies will not be permitted.